43rd Fighter Squadron: Return to fighter training

 On 25 October 2002, The 43d Fighter Squadron was reactivated with a new mission and a new aircraft.
 Assigned to the 325th Fighter Wing, Air Education and Training Command, Tyndall Air Force Base, Florida, the 43 FS is the first squadron to provide training for Air Force pilots in the F-22 Raptor.
-The squadron transitioned to Air Combat Command when the 325th Fighter Wing assumed an operational mission, however the 43 FS continued to train Raptor pilots.
+The squadron transitioned to Air Combat Command when the 325th Fighter Wing assumed an operational mission, but the 43 FS continued to train Raptor pilots.

+After Hurricane Michael severely damaged Tyndall in 2018, the squadron was relocated to nearby Eglin Air Force Base.
+The F-22 pilot training mission was transferred to the 71st Fighter Squadron at Langley Air Force Base in 2023 and the unit was inactivated that year.